Table of Contents

 Belt and Road Initiative Challenges

-- Poor implementation: While Chinese speed in approving loans and starting projects was often attractive, in practice this meant poor coordination and oversight from Chinese authorities and an even poorer selection of projects.
+- Poor implementation: While Chinese speed in approving loans and starting projects was often attractive, in practice, this meant poor coordination and oversight from Chinese authorities and an even poorer selection of projects.

-- This has resulted in loss of revenue for China and large debt levels for developing countries.
+- This has resulted in the loss of revenue for China and large debt levels for developing countries.

 - Neglecting interests of local populations: An estimated 89% of contractors in China’s BRI projects happen to be Chinese companies.
 This means local firms seem to benefit little from these investments.

-- E.g. BRI’s investments in Gwadar port in Pakistan have enraged local fishing communities who have seen their business drop substantially with no perceivable benefits.
+- E.g. BRI’s investments in the Gwadar port in Pakistan have enraged local fishing communities who have seen their business drop substantially with no perceivable benefits.

 - Lack of transparency: The accusations of debt-trap diplomacy, the lack of transparency and unreasonable loan conditions have made the scheme extremely unpopular.